-7.6.
-A credit check will be completed on the company prior to any sales team engagement.
-If this credit check identifies a poor credit rating, by default payment is required within 14 days of the invoice date, irrespective of contract value.

-7.7.
-Payment is either:

-- a) Required in full within 14 days of date of invoice if the value is £500 or less.
+- 7.6 A credit check will be completed on the company prior to any sales team engagement.
+If this credit check identifies a poor credit rating, by default payment is required within 14 days of the invoice date, irrespective of contract value. - 7.7 Payment is either: - a) Required in full within 14 days of date of invoice if the value is £500 or less.
 Or - b) For contract values which exceed £500 employers have the option to pay the coinvestment over 3 consecutive instalments.
 This request is to be agreed upon completion of the contract.
-Instalments are payable via direct debits as detailed elsewhere in this document.
+Instalments are payable via direct debits as detailed elsewhere in this document. - 7.8 Should the College encounter a delay in the processing of a direct debit mandate, payments will be backdated to commencement of the programme.